arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/open-thread-border-router/content.md

 ### Matter Commissioning

-Commissioning refers to the process of setting up and integrating a new device into the Matter network.
+Commissioning refers to setting up and integrating a new device into the Matter network.

-In this case, commissioning will occur via **Bluetooth**, where the laptop or PC with CHIP Tool installed will communicate with the end device using a Bluetooth connection.
+In this case, commissioning will occur via **Bluetooth**, where the laptop or PC with the CHIP Tool installed will communicate with the end device using a Bluetooth connection.

-- Open the terminal on the system where **CHIP Tool** is running, and execute the following command:
+- Open the terminal on the system where the **CHIP Tool** is running, and execute the following command:

 ```bash
 ./out/debug/chip-tool pairing code-thread <node-id> hex:<thread-network-dataset> <end-device-pairing-code>